PLEASE NOTE: We are currently confirming the licencing details for 2021, the information/tariffs on this page are subject to change.

 PPL then distributes these music licence fees for the use of recorded music on behalf of record companies and performers, while PRS for Music distributes music licence fees for the use of musical compositions and lyrics on behalf of songwriters, composers and publishers.

 The Copyright, Designs and Patents Act 1988 says that permission is required from the copyright owner in order to play music in public - i.e. outside the home and domestic life.

-If your Brighton Fringe 2020 event charges an entry fee, you must provide a list of music used in your event in the registration form, in the Music section by 5pm 17 May 2020.
+If your Brighton Fringe 2021 event charges an entry fee, you must provide a list of music used in your event in the registration form, in the Music section.
 This information will then be passed on to PPL PRS Ltd on your behalf.

-Please read our guide on How to complete the music section which should answer all of your questions regarding PPL PRS and will guide you through the process of entering your music in to your event registration.
+Please read our guide on How to complete the music section (not yet updated for 2021) which should answer all of your questions regarding PPL PRS and will guide you through the process of entering your music into your event registration.

 If you are using any music in your event, Brighton Fringe will advise you if there will be a fee payable to PPL PRS.
 The PPL PRS fee will be deducted from your Brighton Fringe Box Office settlement.